metu-balance/imbalance-baselines/README.md

 aims to fill the gap / need for... quickly changing methods, new ones emerge. need a common evaluation basis

-adopts a "single-loop -- multiple models" approach
+not initial aim, but also provides a sample training code. currently only class balanced losses are supported. adopts a "single-loop -- multiple models" approach

 ## Requirements

-The experiments were run using Python 3.8.
+The library is developed and tested using Python 3.10.

 Used third-party libraries are:
 * matplotlib (3.5.1)